-This high-climbing and fast-growing vine features large, droopy clusters of lilac and lavender-colored flowers that grows perfectly on a pergola or trellis.
+This high-climbing vine features large, droopy clusters of lilac and lavender-colored flowers that grows perfectly on a pergola or trellis.

 Wisteria isn’t just beautiful, however.
 It also produces some of the most fragrant blooms around.
-If you’re a gardener who relishes on sweet-smelling flowers, then you should consider growing wisteria vine in your garden.
-It’ll fill your yard with a fresh and sweet scent that you’ll remember for the rest of your days.
+If you’re a gardener who loves sweet-smelling flowers, then you should consider growing wisteria vine in your garden.
+It’ll fill your yard with a fresh and sweet scent that you’ll enjoy season after season.

 Luckily, wisteria isn’t very difficult to grow and it spreads out rather quickly.
 It will need moist soil, full sun, regular pruning, and plenty of support so that it can grow upwards and outwards.

 Chinese wisteria aka Wisteria Sinensis is a rather aggressive and invasive variety, while American wisteria (which grows well in zones 5-9) is slower-growing and can be tamed more easily.

 This is a vine you’ll want to watch carefully and prune accordingly if you don’t want it overtaking your entire property.
 Choose the American variety if you think you won’t have the time to prune regularly.